If you do not find answers to your questions, please Contact us today!

 We utilize an intelligent optical measuring system that can be used in some cases to reverse engineer your part.

-We are currently providing micro manufacturing to our customers in medical, aviation and aerospace, electronic and electrical, and motor sports.
+We are currently provide contract manufacturing to our customers in medical, aviation and aerospace, electronic and electrical, and motor sports.

-We provide micro machining services from our North Carolina facility to customers in North America as well as some customers in Europe.
+We provide contract manufacturing services from our North Carolina facility to customers in North America.

 Our process does not require specific (and sometimes expensive) tooling that is typically used in other processes.
-This allows Microwaterjet® to offer shorter lead times.
+This allows Microwaterjet® and MACROWATERJET to offer shorter lead times.